awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

 If there is no entry in `<dir-of-launch.py>/host_worker_log` file, the instance may be preparing data.
 Login to the new node (from the master node, use `ssh private-ip`).
 Verify the steps for a newly launched instance.
+If Cloud Formation was used, the logs will be in `/var/log/cloud-init-output.log`.
 Check that the prepared data is either successful, or if that Python process is still running.
-In case it was successful, there should be a 0 byte file created in `/myEFSvolume/prepare_data_success`.
+In case it was successful, there should be a 0 byte file created in `/myEFSvolume/prepare_data_success_<host_ip>`.
 If you don't find this success file and you have made sure that data has been prepared, and there are no other errors in the logs, you can create this file manually.
 Any new node should be picked up in the next epoch.

 **Report any issues here in the GitHub repo.**